 Taking a Step Back in Salary for a Step Forward in Your Biotech Career

-Consider taking a strategic step back in your biotech career to gain new skills and improve work life balance Lateral moves and lower level roles can strengthen your professional profile long term
+Consider taking a strategic step back in your biotech career to gain new skills and improve work-life balance.
+Lateral moves and lower-level roles can strengthen your professional profile long-term.

 4 min read